ecdye/macSubtitleOCR/README.md

 ### Options

-- Ability to export images in the `.sup` file to compare and manually refine OCR output
+- Ability to export images in the subtitle stream to compare and manually refine OCR output
+- Ability to use language recognition in the macOS OCR engine to improve OCR accuracy
 - Ability to export raw JSON output from OCR engine for inspection
-- Ability to use language recognition in the macOS OCR engine to improve OCR accuracy

 ### Building